edom/work/edom.github.io/meta_research.md

     - Ask research questions, answer them, and collect them into living documents.
     - Slides, Simon Peyton-Jones, ["How to write a great research paper: seven simple suggestions"](https://www.cis.upenn.edu/~sweirich/icfp-plmw15/slides/peyton-jones.pdf).
     There is [a copy on Microsoft](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/).
+- In order to do something new, you must make sure that nobody else has done it.
+In 2018, there are 7 billion people.
 - Which country values science the most?
 Where is scientist most demanded?
     - [WP: Inglehart--Welzel cultural map of the world](https://en.wikipedia.org/wiki/Inglehart%E2%80%93Welzel_cultural_map_of_the_world)